MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/production-how-to-set-up-work-and-machine-centers.md

 The planned capacity of a work centre consists of the availability of the corresponding machine centres and the additional planned availability of the work centre.
 The planned availability of the work centre group is, therefore, the sum of all corresponding availabilities of the machine centres and work centres.

 The availability is stored in calendar entries.
 Before you set up work or machine centres, you must set up shop calendars.
-For more information, see [How to: Create Shop Calendars](production-how-to-create-work-center-calendars.md).
+For more information, see [Create Shop Calendars](production-how-to-create-work-center-calendars.md).

 ## <a name="to-set-up-a-work-center"></a>To set up a work centre
 The following primarily describes how to set up a work centre.
 The steps to set up a machine centre calendar are similar except for the **Routing Setup** FastTab.